SeanRavenhill/dotslash-assessment/README.md

 ### Useful resources

 - [Patrick Muriungi - Youtube | FreeCodeCamp.org
-(Learn Bootstrap 5 and SASS by Building a Portfolio Website - Full Course)](https://www.youtube.com/watch?v=iJKCj8uAHz8&t=441s&ab_channel=freeCodeCamp.org) - Patricks course was an absolute gem!
+(Learn Bootstrap 5 and SASS by Building a Portfolio Website - Full Course)](https://www.youtube.com/watch?v=iJKCj8uAHz8&t=441s&ab_channel=freeCodeCamp.org) - Patrick's course was an absolute gem!
 He is a great teacher and a lot of things made sense after I had reviewed his course.
-I particularly like the way he sets up Bootstrap for development and the development enviroment.
+I particularly like the way he sets up Bootstrap for development and the development environment.
 - [Scrimba - Learn Bootstrap for Free Course](https://scrimba.com/learn/bootstrap4) - A short and easy course that helps with some basic and fundamental concepts used in Bootstrap.
 - [FreeCodeCamp.org - Front End Development Libraries (Bootstrap)](https://www.freecodecamp.org/learn/front-end-development-libraries/#bootstrap) - Another short and easy course that can get you up and running with the basics of Bootstrap quickly.
 - [Bootstrap Website - Official Documentation](https://getbootstrap.com/) - When in doubt read the manual.
 Then read it again!
-Really helped me out when I got stuck on some things.
+It really helped me out when I got stuck on some things.

 ## Author